SoheilTajik/Solidity-SmartContracts/README.md

 # Solidity-SmartContracts
-Gathering all the elements needed to master solidity from beginner, hopefully to an advanced level.
+Gathering all the elements needed to master solidity from scratch.